awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-databases.md

 ## DeleteDatabase Action \(Python: delete\_database\)<a name="aws-glue-api-catalog-databases-DeleteDatabase"></a>

-Removes a specified Database from a Data Catalog\.
+Removes a specified database from a Data Catalog\.

 **Note**
-After completing this operation, you will no longer have access to the tables \(and all table versions and partitions that might belong to the tables\) and the user\-defined functions in the deleted database\.
+After completing this operation, you no longer have access to the tables \(and all table versions and partitions that might belong to the tables\) and the user\-defined functions in the deleted database\.
 AWS Glue deletes these "orphaned" resources asynchronously in a timely manner, at the discretion of the service\.
-To ensure immediate deletion of all related resources, before calling `DeleteDatabase`, use `DeleteTableVersion` or `BatchDeleteTableVersion`, `DeletePartition` or `BatchDeletePartition`, `DeleteUserDefinedFunction`, and `DeleteTable` or `BatchDeleteTable`, to delete any resources that belong to the database\.
+To ensure the immediate deletion of all related resources, before calling `DeleteDatabase`, use `DeleteTableVersion` or `BatchDeleteTableVersion`, `DeletePartition` or `BatchDeletePartition`, `DeleteUserDefinedFunction`, and `DeleteTable` or `BatchDeleteTable`, to delete any resources that belong to the database\.

 **Request**
 + `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of the Data Catalog in which the database resides\.
-If none is supplied, the AWS account ID is used by default\.
+If none is provided, the AWS account ID is used by default\.
 + `Name` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  The name of the Database to delete\.
+  The name of the database to delete\.
 For Hive compatibility, this must be all lowercase\.

 **Response**
 + *No Response parameters\.*